AUROVA-LAB/lib_planning/README.md

   - matrix: Covariance matrix

   - typeDistance: Can be mahalanobis or euclidean.
-It is a enum and to use it you have to use Util::Mahalanobis or Util::Euclidean.
+It is a enum and to use it you have to use "M" or "E".

   - radiusDistance: This value indicates the distance to consider an intermediate position of the trajectory as reached